EducationalTestingService/rsmtool/doc/usage_rsmtool.rst

 feature
 ^^^^^^^
 This folder contains a ``.csv`` file that lists all features, signs and transformation as used in the `final` model, taking into account any manual or automatic feature selection.
+See :ref:`feature column selection <column_selection_rsmtool>` for more details.

 .. include:: column_selection_rsmtool.rst